Polk State’s courses are delivered through various modes to maximize options and flexibility.

 - A pure Internet option (i.e., online, with no in-person meetings) has no face-to-face component.
 Instruction is delivered with the same quality as traditional education.
 The student uses an Internet-connected computer and the College’s online learning management system, Canvas.
-Some pure Internet classes may require proctored examinations.
+Some pure Internet classes may require other resources and proctored examinations.
 This may require visiting a testing center and additional costs.
 The class schedule identifies the delivery method.
-Each student is advised to log in to the Canvas class site on the first day and read the syllabus carefully to determine proctoring and testing requirements.
-Information regarding online opportunities is available at online@PolkState.
+Each student is advised to log in to the Canvas class site on the first day and read the syllabus carefully to determine resource usage, proctoring and testing requirements.
+Information regarding online opportunities is available at Online@PolkState.

 - A live-online option has a required face-to-face online class component.
 The student is required to attend class online during scheduled times and days set by the professor.
 Attendance online via the Internet is required for these classes.

 - A hybrid class includes a blend of Internet and face-to-face course delivery.
 In a hybrid course, the student attends class at a location for some of the allotted class time, and then participates in the course using the Internet as well.

 Note: A student must meet the minimum technology requirements to participate in any Internet-based or hybrid course.
 Polk State College’s Distance Learning website explains these requirements and provides further details, including a description of the learning management system interface.

 Estimating Time Investment from a Schedule’s Meeting Hours and Credit Load